mvilrokx/autd-js-front-end-dev-guide/chapter-3/README.md

 You will see that, other than with the ```build``` script, this script does not finish, it just sits there ... watching.
 Go ahead and make a change to the ```app.js``` file now and save it, e.g. change the ```h1``` tags to ```h2``` tags.
 As soon as you save the JavaScript, you will see that Babel triggers a recompilation.
 To kill the watch process you just hit ```ctrl-c```.

 ### HTML
-To automatically refresh our browser (a feature usually called __live-reload__) we are going to leave behind our simple python web server (please kill the process now with ```CTRL+C```) and switch to something more powerful ... much, much more powerful.
+To automatically refresh our browser (a feature usually called __live-reload__) we are going to leave behind our simple Python web server (please kill the process now with ```CTRL+C```) and switch to something more powerful ... much, much more powerful.
 Fear not though, it is extremely easy to install and use, thanks to npm!

-[Browsersync](https://www.browsersync.io/) is the Swiss army knife for Web Developers with an amazing array of features, 1 of them being live-reload.
+[Browsersync](https://www.browsersync.io/) is the Swiss Army Knife for Web Developers with an amazing array of features, 1 of them being live-reload.
 We are going to leverage that feature to re-establish our fast iteration cycle.
 Since Browsersync is a node package, you can easily install it with npm.
 Unlike previous npm packages though, which we installed locally, I prefer to install Browsersync globally.
 The reason for this is that there are many live-reload solutions out there and just because I prefer Browsersync does not mean that the next developer who is going to work on my projects will too.
 Therefore I do not want to "pollute" the project with what in my opinion is the best live-reload solution.
 If however you decide to install it locally, remember that Browsersync is a devDependency, so use the ```--save-dev``` flag.
 To install Browsersync globally, run the following command:

 ```bash
 $ npm install -g browser-sync